iffy/generalconference/data/eng/1995-10/038-the-family-a-proclamation-to-the-world/text.md

-# The Family: A Proclamation to the World
+# The Family:A Proclamation to the World

 We, the First Presidency and the Council of the Twelve Apostles of The Church of Jesus Christ of Latter-day Saints, solemnly proclaim that marriage between